Rihanna’s Charity Donates $5 Million For Coronavirus Relief

 Rihanna founded the Clara Lionel Foundation in 2012 and named it to honor her grandparents, Clara and Lionel Braithwaite.
 The charity has funded emergency preparedness and education efforts across the globe.

-Every year since 2014, the charity holds a Diamond Ball to raise funds, and the event has been attended by Seth Meyers, Pharrell, Kevin Hart, Lionel Richie, and Brad Pitt.
+Since 2014, the charity has held an annual Diamond Ball to raise funds.
+The event has been attended by well-known figures and celebrities such as Seth Meyers, Pharrell, Kevin Hart, Lionel Richie, and Brad Pitt.
 Barack Obama even made an appearance via video link in 2017, where he thanked the pop star for her charity efforts.

-As a result, she was named Humanitarian of the Year by the Harvard Foundation in 2017.
+As a result of her philanthropy efforts, Rihanna was named Humanitarian of the Year by the Harvard Foundation in 2017.
 This year, she was honored by the NAACP at its 51st awards show for her contribution to global culture through beauty, fashion, and music, as The Inquisitr previously reported.

 We’ve responded to COVID-19 by distributing $5 million to @PIH @DirectRelief @FeedingAmerica @rescueorg @WHO & #Barbados to prepare communities w/ critical protective gear, medical supplies, equipment and access to food across multiple regions. #CLF #HealthcareHeroes ????: @PIH pic.twitter.com/DVfSqw6gQK